-1) Allegations of violation of academic freedom resulting in: denial of tenure, promotion, or sabbatical leave; non-reappointment.
+1) Allegations of violation of academic freedom resulting in: denial of tenure, promotion, or sabbatical leave; non-reappointment or disciplinary action.

-3) Allegations of inadequate consideration resulting in: denial of tenure, promotion, or sabbatical leave; non-reappointment; or termination of employment due to retrenchment.
+2) Allegations of inadequate consideration resulting in: denial of tenure, promotion, or sabbatical leave, non-reappointment or dismissal, or termination of employment due to retrenchment.

 Should a grievant allege cause for grievance in any matter not identified in the above guidelines, the grievant may consult the Faculty Grievance Committee.
 In such circumstances, the Committee’s first decision is whether the complaint is appropriate and sufficiently serious to merit consideration.

 Fundamentally, a grievance may arise from an allegation of improper implementation of a procedure or process leading to a decision.
 The person(s) or body who perform(s) that procedure or process is (are) the subject(s) of the grievance.
 Thus, a grievant may direct a grievance against the person(s) or body responsible for the decision identified herein.